 Until a few years ago, eating applesauce for me meant going to the store and getting a jar of applesauce.
-It’s one of those things that i never really gave a lot of thought until I came across a recipe for home made applesauce in Ina Garten’s Barefoot Contessa cookbook given to me by my cousin and his wife (thanks Rob and Heidi!).
+It’s one of those things that i never really gave a lot of thought until I came across a recipe for home made applesauce in Ina Garten’s Barefoot Contessa cookbook given to me by my cousin.
 It should go without saying that this is much better than store bought and it’s pretty painless to make, assuming you don’t cut or burn yourself.
 As with most recipes, I did it her way and then decided to change it up a little each subsequent time I made it and this is what we ended up with.

 - 13×19 baking dish (the kind you would use for a decent sized lasagne)